Kentico/xperience-by-kentico-k13ecommerce/README.md

 ## Library Version Matrix

-Summary of libraries which are supported by the following versions Xperince by Kentico / Kentico Xperience 13
+Summary of libraries which are supported by the following versions Xperience by Kentico / Kentico Xperience 13

 ### Kentico Xperience 13 E-Commerce integration